Your Secret Weapon

 Checking your grades should become a habit; I do this in all my classes.
 As the bell rings, every kid knows to open their grades and then record them on a student calendar (created in class).
 With technology, there is no excuse for not knowing your grades; there is even an app for it.
 You can log into your account in about 3.1 seconds, quicker than it would take the fastest man to run a 40-yard dash at the combine.

-Being aware of your grades is a huge advantage.
 Let me tell you a little secret: teachers make mistakes.
 We forget to input a grade; we lose a paper, we mark an assignment incorrectly, blah blah blah.
 So, you need to be on the offensive with your grades.
-Teachers also grade assignments differently; tests in one class might account for 80 percent of your grade (like in math); however, in English, they might only count for 10 percent.
+Teachers also grade assignments differently; tests in one class might account for 80 percent of your grade (like in math), whereas in English, they might count for only 10 percent.
 Understanding this difference will allow you to play the grades game.